lowercase-app/learn/docs/user/settings.md

 :::

 Once you delete your account, **it's gone**.
 This action will remove your patron subscription (if applicable) and delete your account immediately.

+If you currently have a subscription, you will need to cancel it first before the account can be deleted.

+If you have any questions or concerns, please contact us @ lowercasehq@gmai.com.